agrim123/front-end-master-gem/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/material_master.
+Bug reports and pull requests are welcome on GitHub at https://github.com/agrim123/material_master.

+## License

+MIT